Inpatient Rehabilitation Medicine Statistics and Outcomes

 Our Inpatient Rehabilitation Medicine Program includes a Trauma 1 Designated pediatric inpatient rehabilitation facility.
 Our staff have advanced training and certification in the unique rehabilitative needs of children and teens.

 Our rehabilitation unit is accredited for pediatrics by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 CARF International is an independent, nonprofit accreditor of health and human services.
-Our most recent CARF survey results placed us in the top 3% of pediatric rehabilitation programs in the nation.
+CARF accreditation demonstrates a program’s commitment to continuously improve quality with a focus on the safety and satisfaction of patients and their families.

 We publish this data to help you make informed decisions about your child’s care.
 We also use this information to improve the quality of care we provide.